GSmithApps/lang-md/README.md

-# Rust MD

-This extension is part of literate programming -- it flips how we think about comments and code
+This vscode extension is part of literate programming -- it flips how we think about comments and code.

 In traditional
 programming, the code is written freely, but the comments are